ETBD/LintRoller/README.md

 # Additional Checks
 These are additional static code analysis tools which are not suitable for running inline, usually because their checks span across files or lines.
 These are instead checked by CodeClimate.
+(See below for reference to running)

 * Brakeman
 * Bundler-audit